SIPEC-Animal-Data-Analysis/SIPEC/README.md

 ### Environment installation

 If you do not want to use the docker container you can follow these installation instructions for **Linux**.
-These instructions have been tested on Ubuntu 18 and 20.04.
+These instructions have been tested on Ubuntu 20.04 but would most likely also work on Ubuntu 18.

 #### Step 1: Install Cuda 11.0.3